When Self Care is not possible

 I recently wrote this post about being kind to yourself and a lot of Self Care articles look like this.
 There are a list of suggestions for things you can do to give yourself some love.
 I feel said articles aren’t for this stage.
 They came in handy after the ‘just surviving’ stage because when I was already feeling overwhelmed, lost, tired and just done with life, adding yet another thing to my to do list felt like too much.
 However kind those things were.
 I mean Self care and Self love is fantastic if and when you can do it, and it doesn’t have to be expensive either.

 Nowadays, when I envision myself at my best and really enjoying life, I always have the energy to feed myself, I am never chained to my bed wallowing in self loathing.
 I make myself healthy food and have enough money to go out and do the things I love.
 Most importantly, I can take care of myself.
-The ill version of my self needed something more then self care.
+The ill version of my self couldn’t.

 That version of myself needed help via a strong community behind me.. and what is community?
 People who hold you when you can’t hold yourself.
 A network of people who care enough about you to just be there and check in on you instead of thinking that you will call them to tell them that you are drowning.